 - Feeling depressed or anxious

 Every patient is unique.
-Not everyone has the same symptoms, and the symptoms may present differently in different people.
+Not everyone has the same symptoms, and they may present differently in different people.

-It is important to have any symptoms of brain injury evaluated right away by an appropriate healthcare provider that is versed in diagnosing and treating brain injuries.
+It is essential to have any symptoms of brain injury evaluated immediately by an appropriate healthcare provider versed in diagnosing and treating brain injuries.
 The Simon Law Firm can help you navigate this road.
 Children may not be able to communicate symptoms of brain injury; therefore, even if you think you and your child did not sustain any injuries following an accident, you should still see a physician as soon as possible to make sure.

 What Is the Treatment for TBIs?

-While there is little that can be done to actually reverse the initial damage, there are steps that can be taken to stabilize the patient and prevent future injury.
+While there is little that can be done to reverse the initial damage, there are steps that can be taken to stabilize the patient and prevent future injury.
 This means medical attention will focus on ensuring the patient receives oxygen, maintains blood flow, and controls blood pressure.
-The patient may undergo further diagnosis using x-rays and CT scans.
+The patient may undergo further diagnosis using X-rays and C.T. scans.
 Due to the irreversible nature of many TBIs, treatment focuses on rehabilitation.

 What is the Prognosis for TBI Victims?

-Per The National Institute of Neurological Disorders and Stroke, approximately half of patients who suffer from a severe head injury, such as a TBI, will need surgery to remove or repair hematomas or contusions.
-It is likely that patients will suffer from long-term disabilities following the injury—problems with thinking, memory, and reasoning, as well as issues with sensory processing, communication, or behavioral health.
+According to The National Institute of Neurological Disorders and Stroke, approximately half of patients who suffer from a severe head injury, such as a TBI, will need surgery to remove or repair hematomas or contusions.
+Patients will likely suffer from long-term disabilities following the injury—problems with thinking, memory, and reasoning, as well as issues with sensory processing, communication, or behavioral health.

 Contact the Personal Injury Lawyers at The Simon Law Firm

 If you or someone you love has sustained a TBI, schedule a free consultation with our St. Louis attorneys today.
 We will help simplify the process and give you the personalized support you deserve.
-Simply call 314-241-2929 or fill out our online contact form.
+Call 314-241-2929 or fill out our online contact form.